-The types of projects and initiatives that could be supported by such a Community Benefit Fund proposal could include youth, sport and community facilities, schools, educational and training initiatives, and wider heritage, and environmental projects.
-Initial local suggestions for use of the fund included grants for local schools, the construction of footpaths and footpath improvement works, watermains connections for residents who relied on river water, local enterprise schemes, riparian planting of native species, energy retrofitting of houses and contributions to electrical bills.
+The types of projects and initiatives that could be supported by such a Community Gain proposal could include youth, sport and community facilities, schools, educational and training initiatives, and wider heritage, and environmental projects.
+Initial local suggestions for use of the fund included grants for specific projects in local schools, the construction of footpaths and footpath improvement works, water-mains connections for residents who relied on river water, local enterprise schemes, riparian planting of native species, energy retrofitting of houses and contributions to electrical bills.